-OLAP API Data Type Description of the FundamentalMetadataObject Method of FundamentalmetadataProvider Number Represents a general data type that includes any or all of the following OLAP API numeric data types: Double, Float, Integer, and Short getNumberDataType Value Represents a general data type that includes any or all of the OLAP API data types. getValueDataType Empty Represents no data, for example when an MdmSource has no elements at all defined for it. getEmptyDataType Void Represents null data, for example when an MdmSource has a single element that has a null value. getVoidDataType
+OLAP API Description of the Method of Data Type FundamentalMetadataObject FundamentalmetadataProvider Number Represents a general data type that includes any or all of the following OLAP API numeric data types: Double, Float, Integer, and Short getNumberDataType

+OLAP API Data Type Description of the FundamentalMetadataObject Method of FundamentalmetadataProvider Value Represents a general data type that includes any or all of the OLAP API data types. getValueDataType Empty Represents no data, for example when an MdmSource has no elements at all defined for it. getEmptyDataType Void Represents null data, for example when an MdmSource has a single element that has a null value. getVoidDataType